 PLAN YOUR TRAVELS

 ANU offers a free pick-up service for all first-year, first-semester commencing domestic and international students arriving in Canberra.
-You will be able to find further information about the operational hours and registration form on the Canberra Welcome Service page.
+You will be able to find further information about the operational hours and registration form on the Canberra Pick-Up Service page.

 MAKE SURE YOU HAVE AN AUSTRALIAN TAX FILE NUMBER (TFN)